Node.js TCP/IP Networking: OS Sockets & Ports

 console.log(name, entries.map(e => `${e.address}/${e.family}`));

 An IP address is the network-layer address assigned to an interface or used as a destination.
-It identifies an endpoint at the IP layer, within the routing rules active on the host and network.
-Node code usually treats it as a string, but the OS treats it as structured address data with an address family.
+Node code usually treats it as a string.
+The OS treats it as structured address data with an address family.

 One interface can have several addresses.
 One host can have several interfaces.
-One address family can be enabled on one interface and absent from another.
+IPv4 may be enabled on one interface and absent from another.
+IPv6 may be present alongside IPv4.
 That is normal host state, and Node inherits it.

 {